talld/VSR/VSR/Docs/API-0.1.md

 ```
 models are created as a list of vertices and indices points
 vertices having a stride of 3, being: x y z points with verticesCount being a multiple of 3 and the number of these xyz groups.
-Ensure that your vertices are in the correct order as your triangle winding ( default is counter clockwise )
+Ensure that your vertices are in the correct order as your triangle winding ( default is counterclockwise )
 ```c
 int VSR_BindUVs(VSR_Renderer* renderer, VSR_Model* model, int32_t* UVs);
 ```
-UVs are bound optionally and like vertices are in a u v ground, 1 uv is required per vertex so UVCount === vertexCount at all times, as a result this function does not take a UVCount instead vertexCount will be attempted to be read from the UVs pointer
+UVs are bound optionally and like vertices are in an u v group, 1 uv is
+required per vertex so UVCount === vertexCount at all times, as a result this function does not take a UVCount instead vertexCount will be attempted to be read from the UVs pointer

 # Samplers
 ```c
 VSR_Sampler* VSR_CreateSampler(SDL_Surface* image, VSR_ImageFormat format, VSR_SamplerFlags flags);
 ```
-create a image sampler for the corresponding image to be used during a model render when a model with appropriate UVs is drawn
+create an image sampler for the corresponding image to be used during a
+model render when a model with appropriate UVs is drawn

 # Transforms
 ```c